 The Haliwa-Saponi Indian Tribe of North Carolina is led by a Tribal Council; comprised of eleven tribal members who have been elected by their peers.
 Members of the Tribal Council, as well as members of its committees, contribute a significant amount of their personal time and energy to look after the well being of the Haliwa-Saponi Community at Home and abroad.

-I am Earl Evans,the son of Douglas and Dorothy Evan.
-I was born and raised in the Haliwa-Saponi Community.
-I have over 20 years of formal involvement in issues impacting American Indian Tribal Governments, including government relations, development and fundraising.
-In addition, I have helped found several local Native youth organizations, two national organizations, the Haliwa-Saponi Tribal School and I have assisted with economic development projects across the country.
-I have also assisted with matters including, but not limited to, federal regulations impacting Indian set aside programs, contracts, economic development, cultural and historic property\NAGPRA issues, and trust reform.
-In my spare time, I focus on enjoying time with my children and family.
+Earl Evans,the son of Douglas and Dorothy Evans, was born and raised in the Haliwa-Saponi Community.
+He has over 20 years of formal involvement in issues impacting American Indian Tribal Governments, including government relations, development and fundraising.
+In addition, He has helped found several local Native youth organizations, two national organizations, the Haliwa-Saponi Tribal School and has assisted with economic development projects across the country.
+Earl has also assisted with matters including, but not limited to, federal regulations impacting Indian set aside programs, contracts, economic development, cultural and historic property\NAGPRA issues, and trust reform.
+Earl is the father of two children and focuses on spending as much time as possible with them and family.